symptomnavi.ch

 Physiotherapy

 Physiotherapists offer group courses on the subject of "Cancer and sport".
-The costs are covered by your health insurance.
-For more information, contact the cancer league in your canton.
+Your health insurance will cover the costs.
+For more information, contact the Cancer League in your canton.

 Psycho-oncology support